 Duration of the summons is around 27 turns.
 It is not affected by spell power.

 There is a cap on how many creatures created by this spell you can have at the same time.
-Summoning more than 8 creatures means that the older ones will time out in two or three turns.
+Summoning more than 8 creatures means that the older ones will time out immediately.

 - Summon Butterflies is amazing for making escapes, despite the wimpy name.
 The butterflies that will block your enemies' movement and ranged attacks.
 At low power it only summons a few, but at high power it can surround you completely to a considerable radius.

 - The butterflies have no attack.
 They will fly off in random directions at high speed, making them good for detecting magic traps, but they will not trigger weapon traps or shafts.

 Tips & tricks

-- If you know spells like Conjure Flame of Freezing Cloud, you can use Summon Butterflies to keep you enemies on top of the clouds for as long as you want.
+- If you know spells like Conjure Flame or Freezing Cloud, you can use Summon Butterflies to keep you enemies on top of the clouds for as long as you want.

 - For obvious reasons, this spell is also very useful for characters with smite-targeted spells, like Lee's Rapid Deconstruction, although beware of doing so with gods which punish you hurting allies, like the good gods and Okawaru.